Merry Christmas.

 These are true once in a lifetime tags, for each hunter can only pull the tag once.
 Unless, say, perhaps, that said hunter puts a wife's son's name in the lottery at a later date!

-So, after a successful deer hunt and an intermittent and often revisited 102_1724pursuit of an elk, the day of the big goat hunt arrived and my husband and eldest son were off to the mountain tops where these placid white goats dwell.
+So, after a successful deer hunt and an intermittent and often revisited pursuit of an elk, the day of the big goat hunt arrived and my husband and eldest son were off to the mountain tops where these placid white goats dwell.

 And a quick look from me that shouts, "Really?
 You're going hunting again?"